 Going public with your faith is your next step after salvation.
 We would love to celebrate this decision with you!

-We would love to celebrate with you going public with your faith through Baptism.
-Sign up below if you'd like to get baptised.
+We would love to celebrate with you going public with your faith through baptism.
+Sign up below if you'd like to get baptized.

 It's ok to have questions about baptism!
-Below are some frequently asked questions, if your question isn't answered feel free to use our contact for to ask it.
+Below are some frequently asked questions, if your question isn't answered feel free to use our contact form to ask it.

 Baptism is an outward expression of an inward change.
 It’s a public declaration of how Jesus changed your life.
 Being baptized shows others that you’ve decided to follow Jesus, and allows them to celebrate this decision with you (Acts 16:31-34).